-And then there's what Marxists called “de-class” elements.
+And then there's what Marxists called “de-classed” elements.
 And that would be – well, he's much harsher than – he talks about “scum of the earth.”
-But you talk about – you know, itinerant people who don't have employment – perhaps can't have employment – in a country like this, if you have a handicap, you know – homeless, you're born into terrible circumstances, you get abused as a child – that's a difficult thing for people.
+But you talk about – you know, itinerant people who don't have employment – perhaps can't have employment – in a country like this, if you have a handicap, you know, homeless, you're born into terrible circumstances, you get abused as a child – that's a difficult thing for people.

-And those – anyway – what that's called is “de-class” folks.
+And those – anyway – what that's called is “de-classed” folks.
 Now, what does that mean, concretely?
 Well, I tried my best to establish a moral standard within the organization, because we were attracting people's kids – people's teenage kids – including teenage girls, on the one hand.
-On the other hand, we were attracting this “de-class” group that I was talking about.
+On the other hand, we were attracting this “de-classed” group that I was talking about.
 In some cases, thugs, in some cases, maybe people who were a little mentally unstable, where it's not apparent – thugs.
-Not - we didn't knowingly have any - any addicts, but I'm sure we had drunks.
-And they engage in reckless behavior, as we saw.
+Not — we didn't knowingly have any addicts, but I'm sure we had drunks.
+And they engage in reckless behavior as a result.